GalactechsLLC/dg_fast_farmer/readme.md

 FastFarmer
 =====

 A lite farmer for the Chia Blockchain.
+Official FastFarmer Releases are from GalactechsLLC.

 Building